jeftegoes/AwsOverview/AWS Amplify.md

 # 2. AWS Amplify

-- Set of tools to get started with creating **mobile and web applications**.
+- A set of tools to get started with creating **mobile and web applications**.
 - "Elastic Beanstalk for mobile and web applications".
 - Must-have features such as **data storage, authentication, storage, and machine-learning**, all powered by AWS services.
 - **Front-end libraries** with ready-to-use components for React.js, Vue, Javascript, iOS, Android, Flutter, etc...